 Venezuela military trafficking food as country goes hungry

 But instead of fighting hunger, the military is making money from it, an Associated Press investigation shows.
-That's what grocer Jose Campos found when he ran out of pantry staples this year.
-In the middle of the night, he would travel to an illegal market run by the military to buy pallets of corn flour — at 100 times the government-set price.
+That’s what grocer Jose Campos found when he ran out of pantry staples this year.
+In the middle of the night, he would travel to an illegal market run by the military to buy corn flour — at 100 times the government-set price.

 “The military would be watching over whole bags of money,” Campos said.
 “They always had what I needed.”

 With much of the oil country on the verge of starvation and malnourished children dying in pediatric wards, food trafficking has become big business in Venezuela.
 And the military is at the heart of the graft, according to documents and interviews with more than 60 officials, company owners and workers, including five former generals.

 As a result, food is not reaching those who most need it.

 The U.S. government has taken notice.
 Prosecutors have opened investigations against senior Venezuelan officials for laundering riches from food contracts through the U.S. financial system, according to several people with direct knowledge of the probes.
 No charges have been brought.

 “Lately, food is a better business than drugs,” said retired Gen. Cliver Alcala, who helped oversee border security.

 The late President Hugo Chavez created a Food Ministry in 2004.
 His socialist government nationalized and then neglected farms and factories, and domestic production dried up.
 When the price of oil collapsed in 2014, the government no longer could afford to import all the country needed.